Orientation and Move-In Information

 Checking into the Dorm

 McCoy Hall (under 18)

-Students and parents will be greeted by Hopkins staff outside of McCoy Hall for check-in.
-Students should first check in to their housing assignments beginning at 12:00 PM.
+Students should first check in to their housing assignments beginning at 1:00 PM.
 Drivers should drop off their student at McCoy Hall, and then proceed to park their cars along either St. Paul St. or Charles St.; or if it is after 1:30 PM, in the University Baptist Church parking lot (which is located next to McCoy Hall).
 From there, parents will be able to walk back to the dorm.

-During dormitory check-in, students will receive access cards, lanyards and their room keys.
+During dormitory check-in, students will receive access cards and their room keys.
 After students check in, they should proceed to their rooms and drop off any belongings.
-Once settled, students and parents should proceed to check-in which will be included in their check-in information.
+Once settled, students and parents should proceed to the Summer Programs check-in area, directions to which will be included in their check-in information.

 Charles Commons (18 +)

-Students over the age of 18 can check-in at Charles Commons anytime from 7:00am-12:00am.
-During dormitory check-in, students will receive access cards, lanyards, and their room keys.
+Students over the age of 18 can check-in at Charles Commons from 12:00 – 4:00 PM.
+During dormitory check-in, students will receive access cards and their room keys.
 After students check in, they should proceed to their rooms and drop off any belongings.
 Once settled, students should proceed to check-in if time allows.
 This information will be included in their check-in information.